Claude Code Agent Monitor

 System Info

-Server uptime, Node.js version, platform, active WebSocket connections.
-At-a-glance health monitoring for the dashboard itself.
+Server uptime, Node.js version, platform, and active WebSocket connections.
+At-a-glance health monitoring for the dashboard server itself, with database statistics and memory usage displayed in real-time.

 Each Claude model variant (e.g., Opus 4.6 vs Opus 4.1) has its own explicit pricing pattern because different model versions have different rates.
 The cost engine uses specificity sorting — longer patterns match before shorter ones.